unicode-org/icu4x/provider/source/README.md

 `icu_provider_source` defines [`SourceDataProvider`], the authorative ICU4X [`DataProvider`] that produces data from CLDR and ICU sources.

-As the name suggests, [`SourceDataProvider`] is mainly intended as a source for the `icu_datagen` crate, which transforms the data into a more efficient format.
+[`SourceDataProvider`] is mainly intended as a source for the `icu_provider_export` crate, which can be used to transform the data into a more efficient format.

 ## Cargo features